HussainAther/philosophy/causality/contextualemergence.md

 Contextual emergence involves  well-defined relationships between different levels of complexity.
 We can use a two-step procedure to create a systematic, formal way that an individual description (Li) creates a statistical description (Ls) among the lower level.
-This process can lead us to decribe individuals at a higher level (Hi).
+This process can lead us to describe individuals at a higher level (Hi).
 We iterate this process (Li -> Ls -> Hi) through sets of descriptions connected with one another to reveal what emerges at higher levels.

 During this method, we identify equivalence classes of individual states that are indistinguishable